mnezerka/blue-sensors/doc/packaging.rst

 Phase 2 - PLA box
 -----------------
 Chip is boxed in box printed on 3D printer from PLA plastic.
-LCD display was added showing various run time information (e.g. wifi connection status, temperatures from all sensors) Refer to `boxes` directory for FreeCAD sources of all boxes.
+LCD display was added showing various run time information (e.g. wifi connection status, temperatures from all sensors).
+Cables from sensors are connected to Dupont female connectors soldered on board and available through holes on side of the plastic box.
+Refer to `boxes` directory for FreeCAD sources of all boxes.

 .. image:: ./images/packaging_pla_box.jpg
     :width: 500px